Dindihub/docsportfolio/content/about.md

 +++

-I am a passionate Technologist and Technical writer with a background in Software development.
+I am a Technical writer with a background in Web development.

 I understand technical concepts and procedures and enjoy writing user-facing documentation that improves user experience with technical products.